open/close all folders

 This could be the end of the world... but you don't need to be a fortune teller to see that.Con-artist, fortune-teller, and part-time prostitute, Madame Roget was not exactly a popular character around Kingsmouth prior to the Fog.
 However, following the arrival of the Fog and the death of most of her customers and critics alike, she's discovered that the disaster has somehow given her the power to actually see the future.
 As such, she becomes a quest-giver thanks to her newfound ability to detect some of the more powerful monsters descending on Kingsmouth.

 Voiced By: Leigh Allen Baker

 - Accent Relapse: Inverted.
-She tries to use her fake Gypsy accent on you for about thirty seconds before relapsing into a perfectly ordinary American accent.
+She tries to use her fake Romany accent on you for about thirty seconds before relapsing into a perfectly ordinary American accent.

 - Bondage Is Bad: Averted, as far as Roget's concerned; the only reason she didn't end up walking off into the Fog and becoming a zombie was because she was handcuffed to her bed.

 - Chained to a Bed: Originally a Safe, Sane, and Consensual example that saved Roget's life, it very nearly went horribly wrong when the Mayor was entranced by the Fog and wandered off with the key.
 For a while, Roget was considering chewing her wrists off; then, Andy Gardener found her and (after much blushing) rescued her.